chinhtran2k/document/documentMD/V3/DataIntegrity/API-Reference/DataIntegrity.md

 # DataIntegrity

-This module use for check integrity of data
+This module use for check integrity of data.

 ## Main function